RingoMorero/Emurgo-Haskell_Finale_Project/README.md

-This is the final project for the Haskell Programming course on EMURGO.
+This is the final project for the Haskell Programming course on EMURGO: Brick Breaker Game